Yuzu2005/Yuzu2005.github.io/README.md

 Level 6: Final Year Group Project
 For this project I worked in a team to create a horror game rated Pegi 12.
 I was the lead programmer and was in charge of creating most of the mechanics for the game.
 This mainly included:

-Monster mechanics, like movement and chasing the player.
+-Monster mechanics, like movement and chasing the player.

-Player Movement, crouching to hide from monster
+-Player Movement, crouching to hide from monster

-Throwables
+-Throwables

-UI Screens
+-UI Screens

 In the end of the project I believe I have improved and learnt how to communicate effectivly as well as work within a team.
 I also developed my skills in producing an AI agent and experimented with how it would hear sound.
 Finally, I learnt more about the animator, its references and how to link up an animation with a quick time event.